marcoalopez/IDEAproject/IDEA_project.md

 Videos of the experiments available soon

 #### Links to talks

+[Evolution of strain field and microstructure in polycrystalline ice using in situ experiments](https://youtu.be/R5Vm63oqLGk).
+Youtube video based on the talks given by Marco A. Lopez-Sanchez years at various international meetings and workshops; e.g. [6th International Workshop on Rock Physics](https://lameroc.eu/), GDR workshop 2021, RhEoVOLUTION workshop 2022.

 [In-situ annealing EBSD experiments in magnesium alloy AZ31B with variable deformation microstructures](https://www.youtube.com/watch?v=NgSFIaK2GgI) at Ecole de Physique des Houches (_GRD Recrystallization and Grain Growth meeting 2020_)